Yulna/Zork-Tribute/README.md

 Repository for my Zork like game.
 ##How to play

-IMPORTAT: comands MUST be written all in lower case letters otherwise they will not be reconized

 You start in a kids park at a normal town, move around using the compas directions.
 Below tou have a list of all the possible comands.